How Many Calories Does Ice Hockey Burn? And More

 Basketball

-When it comes to basketball, players who play for the full game time (48 minutes) are expected to lose about 570-800cal.
-So just hooping at a basketball net is calculated to make a player lose about 350cals per hour.
+Basketball players who play the entire game (48 minutes) are predicted to remove 570-800 calories.
+Just simply hooping at a basketball net is projected to cause a player to lose roughly 350 calories per hour.

 Swimming

-Swimming as a sport expends a high amount of energy (calories).
-Why is this?
+Swimming as a sport uses a lot of energy (calories).
+Why is this so?

-Well, swimming is a low-impact cardiovascular exercise that builds up muscles.
-Unlike other exercises, swimming engages the majority of muscle in the body, leading to a general weight loss as every part of the body loses calories.
+Swimming, on the other hand, is a low-impact cardiovascular activity that helps build muscle.
+Swimming, unlike other activities, engages the majority of muscle in the body, resulting in overall weight loss since every area of the body loses calories.

-However, the amount of calories lost per hour depends on the type of stroke, intensity and weight of the player.
+However, the quantity of calories lost every hour is determined by the type of stroke, intensity, and weight of the player.

 According to shape.com, a 140 pounds person loses